Date Tomomune: In popular culture

 Date Tomomune is prominently featured in the anime Masamune Datenicle, produced by the City of Date in Fukushima in collaboration with Fukushima Gainax.
 Throughout the series, a young Date Masamune receives the help of his ancestors while struggling with his new role as the 17th lord of the Date Clan.
 Date Tomomune appears in the first episode.

+Date Tomomune appears in a secondary mission of the 2020 video game Nioh 2, as part of the The Tengu's Disciple DLC.
+The mission takes place around the same time as the Genpei War, and sees Tomomune team up with the game's protagonist to explore a cave filled with spirit stones capable of corrupting humans.